-We are committed to helping early intervention staff and volunteers reach a common standard of knowledge and care.
+We're committed to helping early intervention staff and volunteers reach a common standard of knowledge and care.
 That’s why we run a variety of courses and networks to support the development of the ECLO and other early intervention roles, and connect them to like-minded peers across the UK.

-The course, accredited by City University London, for staff working within eye clinics across the UK.
-The course is designed to equip eye clinic and related staff to competently address the emotional and practical needs of patients or clients on their eye care journey.
-It encourages you to identify key factors in providing effective support and to reflect on how to promote these in the clinical context in which you work.
+The course, accredited by City University London, is open to staff working within eye clinics across the UK.
+The course is designed for ECLO post-holders throughout the UK and ECLO Service Managers.
+It encourages them to identify key factors in providing effective support and to reflect on how to promote these in the clinical context in which they work.

-RNIB hosts a series of one day seminars focusing on specific elements of eye clinic practice.
+RNIB hosts a series of one-day seminars focusing on specific elements of eye clinic practice.
 These seminars offer the opportunity for those in Early Intervention support roles, i.e ECLO’s, early intervention support workers and volunteers to meet others working in early intervention support based in eye clinic settings.
 Seminars will include demonstrations of the latest RNIB products and resources to support blind and partially sighted people, dedicated CPD sessions, Peer Review and opportunities to share best practice, ideas and learning.

 To find out more and to apply, download our course information document.

 The Early Intervention Support Network (EISN) is an email discussion network, established to support staff and volunteers working within eye clinic settings, providing front-line services to newly-diagnosed blind and partially sighted people including those diagnosed with a sight-threatening condition.

 The aim of the network is to create a community – of those working within eye clinics across the UK – that offers the opportunity for peer support, development and dissemination of best practice, problem solving, sharing ideas, experiences and resources.

 To find out more about EISN and subscribe, download our EISN guidance now.